CHAPTER 17. MEDICAL PRACTICE ACT Subchapter V. Miscellaneous Provisions

 (d) This section may be cited as the "Uniform Determination of Death Act".

 65 Del.
 Laws, c.
-237, § 1; 67 Del.
+237, § 167 Del.
 Laws, c.
-156, § 1; 75 Del.
+156, § 175 Del.
 Laws, c.
-141, § 1.;
+141, § 177 Del.
+Laws, c.
+319, § 1

-(b) If a person certified to practice medicine under this chapter dies and has not transferred patient records to another person certified to practice medicine and has not made provisions for a transfer of patient records to occur upon the person's death, a personal representative of the person's estate shall notify the person's patients of record by publishing a notice to that effect in a newspaper of daily circulation in the area where the person practiced.
-The notice must be published at least 1 time per month over a 3-month period after the person's death and must explain how a former patient can procure the patient's patient records.
-All former patients who have not requested their records 30 days after such publication must be notified by first class mail by the personal representative of the estate to permit the patients to procure their records.
-Any patient records that have not been procured within 7 years after the death of the person may be permanently disposed of in a manner that ensures confidentiality of the records.
+(b) (1) If a person certified to practice medicine under this chapter dies and has not transferred patient records to another person certified to practice medicine and has not made provisions for a transfer of patient records to occur upon the person’s death, a personal representative of the person’s estate shall notify the person’s patients of record by publishing a notice to that effect in a newspaper of general circulation in the area where the person practiced.
+The notice must be published at least 1 time per month over a 3-month period after the person’s death and must explain how a former patient can procure the patient’s patient records.

 (c) If a patient changes from the care of 1 person certified to practice medicine to another person certified to practice medicine, the former person shall transfer a copy of the records of the patient to the current person upon the request of either the current person or the patient.
-The former person may charge for the reasonable expenses of copying the patient's records, according to a payment schedule established by the Board of Medical Practice.
+The former person may charge for the reasonable expenses of copying the patient’s records, according to a payment schedule established by the Board of Medical Licensure and Discipline.
 The actual cost of postage or shipping may also be charged if the records are mailed.
-Alternatively, if the patient and current person agree, the former person may forward to the current person a summary of the patient's record, in lieu of transferring the entire record, at no charge to the patient.
-If a patient changes care from 1 person certified to practice medicine to another and fails to notify the former person, or leaves the care of the former person for a period of 7 years from the last entry date on the patient's record and fails to notify the former person, or fails to request the transfer of records to the current person, then the former person shall maintain the patient's records for a period of 7 years from the last entry date in the patient's medical record, after which time the records may be permanently disposed of in a manner that insures confidentiality of the records.
+Alternatively, if the patient and current person agree, the former person may forward to the current person a summary of the patient’s record, in lieu of transferring the entire record, at no charge to the patient.
+If a patient changes care from 1 person certified to practice medicine to another and fails to notify the former person, or leaves the care of the former person for a period of 7 years from the last entry date on the patient’s record and fails to notify the former person, or fails to request the transfer of records to the current person, then the former person shall maintain the patient’s records for a period of 7 years from the last entry date in the patient’s medical record, after which time the records may be permanently disposed of in a manner that insures confidentiality of the records.

 (e) This section does not apply to a person certified to practice medicine who has seen or treated a patient on referral from another person certified to practice medicine and who has provided a copy of the record of the diagnosis and/or treatment to the other person, or to a hospital or an agency which has provided treatment for the patient.